-- Testing a sample of journal entries throughout the year, which met a defined risk criteria, by agreeing to supporting documentation; - Selection of income recognised before and after the financial year end in order to assess whether the income has been recognised in the correct period.
+- Testing a sample of journal entries throughout the year, which met a defined risk criteria, by agreeing to supporting documentation; - Assessing significant estimates made by management for; and - Selection of income recognised before and after the financial year end in order to assess whether the income has been recognised in the correct period.

-We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members who were all deemed to have appropriate competence and capabilities and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.